 FOUNDERS | Tellie Hunt of Hunt & Gather

-Hunt and Gather is a unique floral design company outfitting weddings, events and Instagram with breathtaking unstructured arrangements.
+Hunt & Gather is a unique floral design company outfitting weddings, events and Instagram with breathtaking unstructured arrangements.
 At the helm is Tellie Hunt, a florist with a unique eye and steadfast entrepreneurial spirit who began tailoring her craft at the early age of 14, through working in a floral shop.
 Today, she is operating her business in the Bloor West Village, designing flower arrangements for international weddings and managing her popular Instagram account, shifting her focus away from retail and strictly on events.

 In this installment of Founders, we sat down with Tellie to talk about growth, authenticity and entrepreneurship.

 How did you discover your talent for arranging flowers and creating unique unstructured pieces?

 I began working at a flower shop at the age of 14.
 I always wanted to find a career that allowed me to be creative and make a living.
 After trying a few other outlets such as tattooing, I decided to go back to my roots.
 Flowers were always something that came effortlessly.
 My unstructured design style started before Instagram was a thing.
 I would take to Martha Stewart magazines, blogs and art to find inspiration.
 I feel as though I truly defined my style after taking a masters class in New York with Saipua and Nicolette Camille.
 I have since studied abroad in England with Jo Flowers and Hart Floral.
 You can never stop learning.

 What did you do in preparation before opening Hunt & Gather?
 Looking back now, what steps were crucial in its success?

 I focused a lot on building myself up as my own brand and as an artist.
 Making connections with industry professionals such as wedding planners, vendors and photographers was also a huge part in gaining success early on.

 Why did you ultimately shift your focus away from retail and strictly on weddings and events?